Quebec: Holidays and symbols

+Three new official emblems in were adopted in the late 20th century: the Snowy owl in 1987 to symbolize the whiteness of Quebec's semi-northern climate, the Yellow birch in 1993 for the variety of its uses and by its commercial value, and the Iris versicolor in 1999 to illustrate the cultural diversity of Quebec and the importance of water and wetlands for the balance of nature.

 Quebec's diaspora

 The earliest immigrants to the Canadian prairies were French Canadians from Quebec.
-Most Franco-Albertans, Fransaskois and Franco-Manitobans are descended from these emigrants from Quebec.
+Many Franco-Albertans, Fransaskois and Franco-Manitobans are descended from them.

 From the mid-1800s to the Great Depression, Quebec experienced the Grande Hémorragie ("Great Hemorrhaging"), a massive emigration of 900,000 people from Quebec to New England.
-French Canadians often established themselves in Little Canadas in many industrial New England centers.
+French Canadians often established themselves in Little Canadas in many industrial New England centres.
 Of the 900,000 Québécois who emigrated, about half returned.
 Most of the descendants of those who stayed are now assimilated, though a few Franco-Americans remain, speaking New England French.

 Some tried to slow the Grande Hémorragie by redirecting people north, which resulted in the founding of many regions in Quebec (ex.
 Saguenay-Lac-St-Jean, Val-d'Or) but also in Northeastern Ontario.
-The northeastern Franco-Ontarians of today, which are primarily concentrated in Timmins, Hearst, Moosonee and Sault Sainte Marie, are the descendants of emigrants from Quebec who worked in the mines of the area.
-In recent times, Québécois snowbirds often migrate to southern Florida during the winter, resulting in the emergence of temporary "Québécois regions".
+The northeastern Franco-Ontarians of today, who live in Timmins, Hearst, Moosonee and Sault Sainte Marie, among others, are the descendants of emigrants from Quebec who worked in the mines of the area.

+In recent times, snowbirds often migrate to southern Florida during the winter, resulting in the emergence of temporary "Québécois regions," such as in Hollywood.